Intervening to Learn and Compose Causally Disentangled Representations: Architecture

-\paragraph{Identifiability} An appealing aspect of this architecture is that under certain assumptions, it can be viewed as an approximation to an identifiable model over disentangled concepts.
+\paragraph{Identifiability} An appealing aspect of this architecture is that it can be viewed as an approximation to an identifiable model over causally disentangled concepts.
 Formally, we assume given observations $\bx$, concepts $\bc$, and a collection of embeddings $\be$ such that $\bx=f(\be)$.
 Additionally assume a noisy version of the linear representation hypothesis, i.e., $\bc_j=C_j\be+\eps_j$ with $\eps_j\sim\normalN(0,\Omega_j)$.
-Then we have the following identifiability result: \begin{thm}[Identifiability of linear representations] Assume that the rows of each $C_j$ are chosen from a linearly independent set and $f$ is injective and differentiable.
-Then, given single-node interventions on each concept $\bc_j$, we can identify the representations $C_j$ and the latent concept distribution $p(\bc)$. \end{thm}
+Then we have the following identifiability result: \begin{theorem}[Identifiability] Assume that the rows of each $C_j$ come from a linearly independent set and $f$ is injective and differentiable.
+Then, given single-node interventions on each concept $\bc_j$, the representations $C_j$ and latent concept distribution $p(\bc)$ are identifiable. \end{theorem} For a formal statement, see Theorem~\ref{theorem:formal} in Appendix~\ref{app:ident-prop-model}.
+As opposed to solving a causal representation learning problem, the causal semantics used in this paper have been ported into a generative model that give solutions to the problem of learning latent \emph{distribution} structure, as in Theorem~\ref{theorem:ident}.
+We note also that the proof of Theorem~\ref{theorem:ident} itself is nontrivial, and involves tracing the effects of interventions through the linear representations; since our focus is on implementation and practical aspects, we defer further discussion to Appendix~\ref{app:ident-prop-model}.